craigmcc/cityteam-checkins/INSTALLATION.md

 **STANDALONE**

-All three components are installed onto a single computer.
+All three environments are installed onto a single computer.
 The combination will all fit comfortably on pretty much any modern laptop with at least 8gb of main memory and 100gb of storage space.